tektoncd/pipeline/docs/runs.md

    behaviour is supported then, appropriate validation error should be updated to the `Run`'s status.

+4. A custom task controller can support `retries` by watching the `/spec/status` of `Run`.
+If it is `RunRetry` then start executing retry and clear its status to let `tektoncd` controller know that the custom task has started retrying.

 ### Specifying `Parameters`

 If a custom task supports [`parameters`](tasks.md#parameters), you can use the